Comparing screen sharing programs for remote usability testing

-Today I'm reviewing several screen-sharing apps to conduct some remote usability testing for Yoursphere.
+Today I'm reviewing several screen-sharing apps to conduct some remote usability testing.
 These particular tests have some interesting constraints:

 - My subjects are parent-volunteered kids, 8-16 years old and all in the same family